-No part having an aerodynamic influence and no part of the bodywork, with the exception of the skid block in 3.13 above, may under any circumstances be located below the reference plane.
+No part having an aerodynamic influence and no part of the bodywork, with the exception of the parts referred to in Article 3.13 above, may under any circumstances be located below the reference plane.

 With the exception of the parts necessary for the adjustment described in Article 3.18, any car system, device or procedure which uses driver movement as a means of altering the aerodynamic characteristics of the car is prohibited.